Tri County Community College Logo

 = Financial Need

-TCCC’s Financial Aid Office will calculate cost of attendance and subtract the reported EFC.
+TCCC’s Financial Aid Office will calculate cost of attendance and subtract the reported SAI.
 If any amount remains, then a student has “financial need.”
 The Financial Aid Office will work with students toward meeting the need, however because funds are limited, the amount awarded to an individual student may not meet the total need.

 Special Circumstances